Social Media Marketing

 Another great reason to use social media is to leverage the content on your website.
 By promoting your new content via social media it will give access to your content to potentially thousands of people that wouldn’t otherwise know about it.
 This may also increase the amount of back-links to your site as well as the length of time visitors stay on your website.
 If you are able to track these visitors you may also get a better idea of what percentage of clicks or sales to expect if you were to run a promotion or sales campaign.

-Google uses your Google+ profile to often improve the ranking of your website, as long as the two are linked clearly.
-With Google+ you need to ensure that you specify your author rel info in the meta tags of the site (the WordPress Yoast SEO plugin has this option) as well as specify that you’re an author for your website in your Google+ settings.
-A few days after doing this, you should see google searches for your website showing your G+ image beside them along with how many people have you circled.
-This can improve rankings.
+Google uses your "My Business" profile to often improve the ranking of your website, as long as the two are linked clearly.
+With your Google Business page you need to ensure that you specify your business page link in the meta tags of the site (the WordPress Yoast SEO plugin has this option).

-Bing supposedly does the same thing with Facebook, however we have yet to see a direct relationship between the two in actual search results.
+Bing supposedly does the same thing with Facebook and Twitter, and plugins like SEOPress and Yoast for WordPress enable you to set up your social cards for both services.
+That said, we have yet to see a direct relationship between Bing and FB/Twitter in actual search results.
 It still doesn’t hurt to fully complete your social media profile info to ensure any potential tie-ins like this are fully realized.

 Paid Advertising on Social Media